-Open up your web browser and navigate to http://moodle.techoism.com and follow instruction:
+Open up your web browser and navigate to http://moodle.techoism.com and follow the instruction:

 Choose a language you want to use and click on “Next”

-In next step we will mention Web Address, Moodle directory and Data directory path and click on “Next”
+In the next step, we will mention Web Address, Moodle directory, and Data directory path and click on “Next”